Zhang Xue

-Zhang Xue (张学; born July 1964) is a Chinese geneticist currently serving as president and deputy party chief of Harbin Medical University.
+Zhang Xue (张学; born July 1964) is a Chinese geneticist currently serving as president and Chinese Communist Party Deputy Committee Secretary of Harbin Medical University.

 Biography

 Zhang was born in Zhaozhou County, Heilongjiang, in July 1964.
 He earned a bachelor's degree in clinical medicine in 1986, a master's degree in genetics in 1989, and a doctor's degree in cell biology in 1994, all from China Medical University (PRC).
 After graduation, he joined the faculty of the university.
 In 2018, he was appointed president of Harbin Medical University, replacing Yang Baofeng.
 Before the appointment, he worked at Peking Union Medical College.